asrachid/asrachid/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-* 🔭 I am currently working on an end-of-studies internship project
+* 👯 I’m currently looking for a pre-employment internship opportunity
-* 🌱 I am currently learning all about blockchain, web 3.0, dapps, solidity, smart contracts, ...
+* 🔭 Having some knowledge about DevOps, I'm currently working hard to gain experience practicing some DevOps techniques
-* 👀 I'm interested in web, mobile and blockchain development
+* 👀 I'm interested in web and mobile development and I'm a Devops and Automated testing enthusiast
 * 📫 [Reach me on Linkedin](https://www.linkedin.com/in/asma-rachid-34b86b129/)